concordion/concordion-storyboard-extension/README.md

 # Introduction

 Often its difficult to tell from a specification exactly what is being done to the system under test.
 This extension solves that dilema by capturing information (screen shots, soap xml, etc) from the system under test and displaying them as a series of cards on a storyboard at the bottom of the specification while it is being executed.

+This can also be a great aid in helping to diagnose test failures.
+Combine this with the [Logback extension](http://github.com/concordion/concordion-logback-extension) you have a wealth of information at your fingure tips.

 Supports:
 * browser screen shots